BAM-PFA/guerrillatv/index.md

     </div>
     <div class="col-md-8 text-right">
       <h2>Paul Goldsmith</h2>
+      <p>A principal member of TVTV who brought professional experience as a cinematographer to the group’s productions.
+Goldsmith produced and directed the documentary <strong>TVTV: Video Revolutionaries</strong> (2018).</p>
-      <p>"We were working with equipment that was not taken seriously.
-It was not really made for broadcast television.
-It was essentially amateur equipment, and we were the first people to take it seriously...
+      <p>"We were working with equipment that was not taken seriously. [...]
+It was essentially amateur equipment, and we were the first people to take it seriously.
 Because it was different, it just meant we could make different television if we wanted to."</p>
     </div>
   </div>